Willyb15/Data-Science-Python/Week1/day2-intro_python/intro_python_assignment.md

 ### Extra Credit

 Try to break your scripts by passing them something other than a number.
 Make your scripts robust to poorly formatted input.
 Hint: Look at the [isinstance()](https://docs.python.org/2/library/functions.html#isinstance) function.
-How can we use this and conditionals to guarentee only good input, ints, will be processed.
+How can we use this function and conditionals to guarentee only good input, ints, will be processed?
 If the input ends up being bad, print a message notifying the user.